yoxxa/yoxxa.github.io/content/posts/the-next-level:-cs+math.md

 ---
 author: "yoxxa"
-date: 2024-05-13
+date: 2024-08-13
 linktitle: "The Next Level: CS + Math"
 title: "The Next Level: CS + Math"
 ---

 Consider this letter, my future self, when you inevitably falter on your path.
-You shall prove held insecurities were simply fallacy, tricked to believing.
+You shall prove those held insecurities were simply fallacy, tricked into believing.

 TL;DR CS and Math good, trends irrelevant.

 ---

-## The Problem

-University was quite the subpar learning experience.
-Pseudo-CS classes with irrelevant material, rushed learning goals and timelines, dumbed-down material to bolster pass rates, among a **lack of interest** from a, larger than expected, percentage of tutors.
-This left gaps in my knowledge surrounding computing and CS.

 ## The Why

 Truthfully, I always saw myself as more of a self-taught engineer.
 This used to result in some insecurity, for a time an imagined badge of honour, I now know those sentiments to be meaningless.
 Although I do relish having no singular school of thought.

 To reach the vision I wish to see before death, exceptionality with computers is required.
-I am self-aware enough to see that, at this moment, I lack deep understanding of CS to be able to work on exciting projects.
+I am self-aware enough to see that, at this moment, I lack deep understanding to be able to work on exciting projects.

-Like others, I held no purpose in pursuing higher mathematics.
-That was a naive sentiment.
+Furthermore, like others, I held no purpose in pursuing higher mathematics.
+That was a naive vision.
 Invention, beauty, the universe, all stem from this language.
 Yet we ourselves have willed this language into existence, another explaination for the unimaginable.

 There is a timeline where one chooses the hardest problems to tackle, another simply for money or a feeling of common satisfaction.
 No longer will I chase after the latter.